timescale/docs/self-hosted/configuration/configuration.md

 settings, you may observe performance degradation on both queries and background jobs.

-TimescaleDB background workers are configured using the `timescaledb.max_background_workers` setting.
+Timescale background workers are configured using the `timescaledb.max_background_workers` setting.
 You should configure this setting to the sum of your total number of databases and the total number of concurrent background workers you want running at any given